The top 14 video collaboration software platforms of 2024

 Key features and capabilities:

-• 4k screen sharing supporting multiple screen shares at once
+• 4K screen sharing, supporting multiple screen shares at once

-• Record and review function to review key session moments
+• Record and review function for reviewing key session moments

 • On-screen drawing for visual notations

-• Time-stamped notes to keep comments organized
+• Time-stamped comments

 What’s missing: